 Saturdays, 1:30 - 3:00 pm @ The Dance Complex

-Every Saturday Jean teaches an Afro-Haitian class from 1:30 – 3pm, and live music is provided by Haitian percussionists.
-This class is open to all ages from bouncing baby to respected elder, and to all dancing abilities from no experience to professional.
-On Sunday Jean teaches a Horton-based Modern class from 11:00 – 12:30 pm.
-The class is open to teenagers and adults, and to beginning thru advanced dancers.
-Both classes are conducted on a drop-in basis and cost $13 per class, with a $4 discount for members of Boston’s French Cultural Center.
+Afro-Haitian classes have live percussion accompaniment, and are open to all ages and abilities.
+Modern is open to teenagers and adults, and to beginning thru advanced dancers.
+All classes are conducted on a drop-in basis.
+Classes at The Dance Complex are $13, with a $4 discount for members of Boston’s French Cultural Center.

 Jean’s pedagogy is based upon a strong foundation in ballet, Horton technique and Haitian folkoric dance.
 Developed by Lester Horton, Horton technique emphasizes a whole body, anatomical approach to dance that includes flexibility, strength, coordination and body and spatial awareness to enable unrestricted, dramatic freedom of expression.
 Jean’s alma mater, Alvin Ailey American Dance Theatre, is known for its strong use of Horton technique, derived from Ailey’s studies with Lester Horton who was his most significant artistic and pedagogical influence.